Table of Contents Show

 When creating homemade fries, russet potatoes are the best choice.
 They’re quite starchy, resulting in a crispy exterior with a sensitive interior.
 Making them the perfect pick if you like your fries crispy.

 You start by washing and peeling the potatoes.
 It is important to use a sharp peeler.
-If the potatoes are not properly peeled it can impact the taste of your homemade french fries.
+If the potatoes are not properly peeled it can impact the taste.

 The next step is to cut potatoes.
 Start by quartering potatoes lengthwise using a cutting board and a sharp knife.
 Then, cut potatoes into 1/4-inch thick sticks.
 To cut potatoes evenly and obtain thin fries, you can also use a french fry cutter, to cut french fries.